lorikayman/RebisTheory/rebis_theory.md

     And, as this line of armors has Owlite-themed material, we have linked it to the prior concept of Valkyries being Owlites.

     We have a proposal, that [Silversix](https://wiki.spiralknights.com/Silversix) belongs to the set of [Silvermail](https://wiki.spiralknights.com/Silvermail), as both are referring to knights which combat Undead as supposed Gunslinger Priests.
-Presence of [Philoso Feather](https://wiki.spiralknights.com/Philoso_Feather) for both handgun and armor's 5-star variants as well as the design transition from silver to radiance of gold feels intentional.
+Presence of [Philoso Feather](https://wiki.spiralknights.com/Philoso_Feather) for both handgun and armor's 5-star variants as well as the design transition from silver or iron to radiance, of supposedly, Sun Silver, feels intentional.

     As [Radiant Silvermail](https://wiki.spiralknights.com/Radiant_Silvermail) is the final upgrade of [Drake Scale Mail](https://wiki.spiralknights.com/Drake_Scale_Mail) alchemy path, the piecing defense is likely derived from this beast scales - [drake scales](https://wiki.spiralknights.com/Drake_Scale), which are notable absent in Silvermail and its upgrade.